watsonrp/SysOps/chef/README.md

                  |--roles.tar.gz (To be taken as is from the github s3/ folder)
                  |--roles.tar.gz.md5 (To be taken as is from the github s3/ folder)
 ```
-- PERMISSIONS: All bucket Objects needs to be private, except the others "Folder" , Grant Public Access to all objects
+- PERMISSIONS: All bucket Objects can be private, except the others "Folder" , Grant Public Access to all objects
  			   You could also use an IAM Resource Based Policy for this purpose